EmmanuelBeziat/debian-install/README.md

 ufw status
 ```

-If you have installed Webhook, let’s make a custom application rule:
+If you have installed Webhook, let’s make a custom application rule (but it's not necessary if nginx receives the request and pass it directly):

 ✏️ `/etc/ufw/applications.d/webhook`